top of page

 The M&A process for insurance agencies typically requires several months before a seller receives their first offer.
 An offer usually arrives in the form of a letter of intent (LOI), which states the buyer's intent to purchase the agency.
 LOIs also describe the future plans for an agency, as well as the intended payout.
 For example, a private equity firm LOI might state that it plans to roll up your agency with others and resell them all several years later.

-The common M&A payouts for insurance agencies include:
+The most common types of M&A payouts for insurance agencies include:

 Insurance Agency M&A Payout Types